darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

 ## Completion
 You have successfully created and deployed a face detection project on DeepLens.
 You also modified the default project so when DeepLens detects a human face, it will crop the face and store as image in S3.
-In the next [Rekognition](../2-Rekognition), you will learn how Amazon Rekognition provides Deep learning-based image and video analysis capabilities including face verification.
+In the next [Rekognition](../2-Rekognition), you will learn how Amazon Rekognition provides Deep learning-based image and video analysis capabilities including face verification in the cloud.